karray/karray.github.io/_drafts/2025-11-01-unsupervised-feature-attribution.md

 </details>

-## A finer picture with AnyUp
+## A finer picture

+The spatial resolution of LaFAM is limited by the resolution of the encoder features from which it is computed.
+Deep vision encoders progressively reduce the spatial dimensions of an image, so a (224\times224) input may produce a feature tensor of only (2048\times7\times7).
+Averaging over the 2048 channels therefore leaves us with just (7\times7) spatial values.
+To obtain a finer map, we can either upsample the features with AnyUp or propagate the activations back to the input using LRP.
+Both approaches increase spatial detail, but they do so in very different ways.

-[AnyUp](https://arxiv.org/abs/2510.12764) is a pretrained feature upsampler that can work with features from different encoders.
-It receives both the low-resolution features and a higher-resolution image, then produces features on a finer grid.
-The image supplies visual guidance that ordinary interpolation lacks.
-[Official implementation](https://github.com/wimmerth/anyup).
+[AnyUp](https://arxiv.org/abs/2510.12764) is a pretrained feature upsampler designed to work with features from different vision encoders.
+It takes low-resolution features together with the corresponding higher-resolution image and upsamples the feature map to the image resolution.
+The image provides spatial guidance that ordinary interpolation does not have.

-The analogy is redrawing a coarse sketch while looking at a sharp photograph.
-The photograph can help place boundaries, even though the original sketch did not resolve them.

-Here, I give AnyUp the complete $2048\times7\times7$ feature tensor and the same $224\times224$ image used by the encoder.
-Only after upsampling do I average the channels to form LaFAM.
-Averaging before AnyUp would change its feature-dependent guidance, so it would be a different experiment.

-The spatial signal still comes from the encoder's features.
-AnyUp adds a pretrained model that guides their enlargement; using it requires no backward attribution pass or retraining of the encoder.
-The resulting detail is image-guided refinement of the coarse representation.
+For example, we can give AnyUp the complete (2048\times7\times7) feature tensor together with the (224\times224) image used by the encoder.
+AnyUp then produces a (2048\times224\times224) feature tensor.
+We can average its channels in the same way as before to obtain a full-resolution activation map.
+The feature content still comes from the encoder, while AnyUp uses the image to recover finer spatial structure.
+The resulting detail is therefore an image-guided refinement of the coarse representation.

+LRP takes a different approach.
+Instead of increasing the resolution of the feature map, it traces relevance backward through the encoder.
+At each layer, relevance is redistributed to the preceding neurons according to a chosen propagation rule until it reaches the input, producing a pixel-level attribution map.

+LRP was originally designed to explain predictions from supervised models by redistributing the relevance of a target output back to the input.
+But nothing prevents us from choosing a different starting signal.
+Instead of a class score, we can start from the encoder activations themselves.
+These activations already reflect the successive filtering performed by the network, where weaker or less relevant responses may have been suppressed along the way.
+Propagating them backward therefore reveals which input pixels contributed to the features that remained active at the chosen layer.

 ### Compare maps across encoders